 What Does "SU" Stand For?
-Here's Your Refresher on the Latest Snapchat Acronyms
+Here's a Refresher on the Latest Snapchat Acronyms

 There are so many social media platforms to keep track of.
 It can sometimes be hard to follow all of the acronyms, slang, and trends that span across the platforms, especially if you're new to one app or another.

-While Snapchat started decreasing in popularity among the millennial population, it's seen a new resurgence among f Gen Z users.
+While Snapchat started decreasing in popularity among the millennial population, it has seen a resurgence among Gen Z users.
 Many use Snapchat as their primary form of communication to talk with their friends and share photos and videos to their stories.

 If you're sending a photo or a video directly to another Snapchat user, the app gives you a notification to tell you when someone has screenshotted your content, but it doesn't give you a direct notification if someone screenshots your story.